Faux Wood Tile

-If you are a fan of hardwood floors, that may be the way you want to go when choosing new flooring.
+If you are a fan of hardwood floors, that might be the way you want to go when choosing new flooring.
 However, if you choose ceramic tile that looks like wood, you have a number of additional benefits.

 Benefits of Installing Ceramic Tile that Looks Like Wood